sijmenw/udacity-project04-advanced-lane-finding/README.md

 With this method you could gain the maximum from both previous lane findings and expected values by tuning this extra model.

+The value for the lane curvature is overestimated, this overestimation could probably be reduced by looking at a larger portion of the lane ahead.
+ If there is a curve, the polynomial will have to curve a bit more to represent it correctly.